 The formation of antigen-specific T and B cells, as described by Alexandrina [22], is the first step in the specific immunity.
-T cells then transform into functional T cells, which release various kinds of cytokines to kill the targets, whereas B cells emit immunoglobulins, which kill foreign microorganisms.
+T cells then transform into functional T cells, that release various kinds of cytokines to kill the targets, whereas B cells emit immunoglobulins, that kill foreign microorganisms.
 The first cells to be impacted by periodontitis are the cells of epithelium.
-The contact cause causes the inflammation that occurs and promotes connective tissue cells and PMN in the gingival crevice.
+The contact cause causes the inflammation that occurs and promote connective tissue cells and PMN in the gingival crevice.
 The engaged cells are producing Interleukins; IL-1, IL-6, IL-8, and TNF-.
-Periodontitis is caused by a disparity between the immune defense and the microbe.
+Periodontitis is caused by a disparity among the immune defense and the microbe.
 Furthermore, the epithelia cells will stimulate the local host cells (macrophage, fibroblast, and mast cells) to secret pro-inflammatory cytokines "IL-18, IL-6, IL-12, TNF-", PGE2, histamine, chemotactic molecules, and MMPs that cause damage collagen from connective tissue.
-Leukocytes are going through the cells and arrive at infected areas whereby the destruction of pathogen takes place as a result of leukocyte extravasation caused by endothelium activation [23].
+Leukocytes is going through the cells and arrive at infected area whereby destroy of pathogen take place as a result of leukocyte extravasation caused by endothelium activation [23].